OperationCode/operationcode_docs/proposals/STRATEGIC-POLICY.md

 ## Our Goals

-### Goal 1: Develop Operation Code tech infrastructure, to become a central hub for the military software development community.
+### Goal 1: Develop our tech infrastructure, to become a central hub of interaction for the military software development community.

 Operation Code currently uses several platforms to pass information among its members.
 Most routinely, Slack is used as the central hub of information with Google Drive used as a repository for file sharing.
 There is an opportunity for the members of Operation Code to turn the organization’s website into a more cohesive platform for operations, as the OperationCode.org website was created through open source sharing.